Harolpddeboer/hyptotheek/README.md

 git clone https://github.com/Harolpddeboer/hyptotheek.git
 ```

-Use EXAMPLE.env to see how to use the .env file.
+RENAME EXAMPLE.env TO .env AND place in laravel-app.
+Set the API_KEY to your key.

 #### Docker setup